mhaidarhanif/rewinds/GUIDE.md

 # Guide

-Quickstart to understand the project structure:
+Quickstart to understand the workflow and project structure:

+## Workflow

+- Start from the `app`
+- Create the expected pages in `routes`
+- ...

 ## `/app`